cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 </HighlightBox>

 In the [previous step](./reject-game.md) you added a way for players to reject a game.
-There are two ways for a game to advance through its lifecycle until its resolution, win or draw: _play_ and _reject_.
+There are two ways for a game to advance through its lifecycle until resolution, win or draw: _play_ and _reject_.

 ## The why